 - Claim that “the defendant did not intend to distribute the item,” in cases involving child pornography or other “item[s] depicting the sexual exploitation or abuse of a child.”

-Your criminal defense lawyer will examine the evidence against you to determine which sort of defense strategy would be most effective in court.
+Your criminal defense lawyer in Cape May will examine the evidence against you to determine which sort of defense strategy would be most effective in court.

 Unfit Parents: How Abuse or Neglect Affects Custody